-Proposals should not exceed 5 pages exclusive of budget and support materials, and should cover at least the following topics:
+Proposal narratives should not exceed five pages and should cover at least the following topics:

-- The organization’s current programs for talented, culturally diverse, minority, and economically disadvantaged youth, including: history; purpose; identification and recruitment procedures; disciplines covered; activities; numbers of students; measures of success; ethnic groups, ages, and special populations served; and geographic areas covered.
+- Description of the applicant’s current programs for individual artists, including history; purpose; arts disciplines covered; activities; measures of success; outreach procedures; numbers served annually; ethnic groups, ages, and special populations served; and geographic areas covered.

-- The methods used to identify and select fellowship recipients, including how financial need will be determined.
+- Methods used to identify and select fellowship recipients, including determination of financial need.

-- A detailed description of the activities, resources, opportunities, and support services to be provided to fellowship recipients, including any direct financial support.
-If another organization will be involved, describe its role and provide information on its qualifications for this role.
+- Description of the activities, resources, opportunities, and support services to be provided to fellows, including any direct financial support.
+If another organization will be involved, describe its role and qualifications.

-- The organization’s plan for continuing the fellowship program after Trust support has concluded.
+- Strategy for continuing the fellowship program after Trust support has concluded.

-- Previous Van Lier grant recipients should include a description of how Van Lier support has affected the organization overall.
-For example, did the Van Lier program help attract new, non-Van Lier culturally diverse students or help reinforce the organization’s commitment to diversity?
-How did previous fellows benefit and how have their careers progressed?
+- Previous Van Lier grant recipients should note how Trust support has affected the organization overall.
+For example, did the Van Lier program help attract new culturally diverse artists or advance the organization’s commitment to diversity among its staff and board?
+How did previous fellows benefit and how have those careers progressed (cite specific examples)?

 Support materials should include:

-- A cover letter requesting support from the Edward and Sally Van Lier Fund of The New York Community Trust for Pre-College fellowships, on your stationery and signed by your director.
+- A cover letter requesting support from the Edward and Sally Van Lier Fund of The New York Community Trust for Post-College fellowships, on your stationery, signed by your director.